Cacti/documentation/Graph-Templates.md

 The *Scaling Options* allow the Administrator to apply either *Rigid* or *Auto Scaling* settings to the resulting *Graph*.
 These options are fairly self explanatory.
-However, you can always view the RRDTool Documentation online for more information.
+However, you can always view the RRDtool Documentation online for more information.

 ![Scaling Options](images/graph-templates-edit3.png)